stubbs41/CollectThemAll/DEPLOYMENT_SETUP.md

 2. `VERCEL_ORG_ID`:
    - Run `vercel teams ls` or `vercel project ls` to find your team/org ID
    - For your personal account, use your Vercel username or ID from `vercel whoami`
-   - The Org ID appears to be: `team_jgIUTssNJ0eaXe9xLvY5M9cr`
+   - The Org ID is: `team_jgIUTssNJ0eaXe9xLvY5M9cr`

 3. `VERCEL_PROJECT_ID`:
    - Run `vercel projects ls` to see your project ID
    - Or go to Vercel dashboard and get it from project settings
-   - For your Pokémon TCG app, it appears to be: `prj_kHG3nxAe3MxJOF6vmp8YzB0R10IL`
+   - For your Pokémon TCG app, it is: `prj_E8kU3aluoguu3DbXqnOspakJXiku`

 ### Netlify Secrets